georgjz/functional-geometry-gambit-scheme/README.md

 ### Building

 This repository comes with raylib already integrated as a git submodule.
-This reflects my personal preferences, if you prefer to use CMake's `FetchPackage`, it should be easy enough to modify the main `CMakeLists.txt` to do that (I haven't tested it, tough).
+This reflects my personal preferences, if you prefer to use CMake's `FetchPackage`, it should be easy enough to modify the main `CMakeLists.txt` to do that (I haven't tested it, though).

 It comes with a simply CMake-based language configuration for Gambit Scheme.
 These are the tools you need to use the code in this repository: